IVRL/FG-NIC/README.md

 - Other common packages listed in [`requirements.txt`](requirements.txt) or [`environment.yml`](environment.yml).

 ## Model Training and Testing

+### Training procedure
+For the DnCNN denoiser, the parameter initialization follows [He et al.](https://ieeexplore.ieee.org/document/7410480).
+And we change the $\ell_2$ loss function of the original [paper](https://ieeexplore.ieee.org/abstract/document/7839189) to $\ell_1$ as it achieves better convergence performance.
+To train the classification networks, we fine-tune the pretrained model on the ImageNet dataset.
+The fully connected layers are modified to fit the number of classes of dataset (i.e. 257 for Caltech-256).
+We adopt the same initialization as [He et al.](https://openaccess.thecvf.com/content_CVPR_2019/html/He_Bag_of_Tricks_for_Image_Classification_with_Convolutional_Neural_Networks_CVPR_2019_paper.html), i.e. the [Xavier algorithm](http://proceedings.mlr.press/v9/glorot10a.html), and the biases are initialized to 0.
+We use the NAG descent optimizer with an initial learning rate of 0.001, and 120 training epochs.
+We also introduce a batch-step linear learning rate [warmup](https://arxiv.org/abs/1706.02677) for the first 5 epochs and a cosine learning rate [decay](https://openaccess.thecvf.com/content_CVPR_2019/html/He_Bag_of_Tricks_for_Image_Classification_with_Convolutional_Neural_Networks_CVPR_2019_paper.html), and apply [label smoothing](https://www.cv-foundation.org/openaccess/content_cvpr_2016/html/Szegedy_Rethinking_the_Inception_CVPR_2016_paper.html) with $\varepsilon=0.1$.
+We select the model with the highest accuracy on the validation set.

 ### Train Pretrained sub-models for proposed models
 The implemention of classification networks are from [torchvision](https://pytorch.org/docs/stable/torchvision/models.html), and restoration networks is based on [DnCNN](https://github.com/cszn/KAIR), [MemNet](https://github.com/IVRL/DEU).